mintty/mintty/wiki/Tips.md

 (including a region suffix if appropriate, like `fr_CH`) and add the `msgstr` entries which are empty in the template.
 The tool `poedit` may be used but remember to use UTF-8 encoding.
+Check the translations for strings that may be too long and get clipped by a careful walkthrough of the Options dialog, opening all popups and sub-dialogs (colours and font) and also checking `mintty -o FontMenu=0`.

 _Note:_ There is one special pseudo-string in the localization template which facilitates scaling of the Options dialog width.
 It is labelled